© Ground Picture/Shutterstock.com

-My Lean Thinking colleagues in Maine State Government have also been looking for quotes in Henry Fords writing that would speak to our movement toward more efficient and productive work as individuals, companies and communities.
+My Lean Thinking colleagues in the Maine State Government have also been looking for quotes in Henry Ford’s writing that would speak to our movement toward more efficient and productive work as individuals, companies, and communities.
 The one that was chosen for their monthly newsletter speaks to the people side of Lean.
 It speaks of the major cause of resistance and poor function in human beings participating in the transformational change that Lean process analysis can bring.
 When I read this month’s newsletter there it was staring at me.

 I pity the poor fellow who is so soft and flabby that he must always have “an atmosphere of good feeling” around him before he can do his work.
 There are such men.
-And in the end, unless they obtain enough mental and moral hardiness to lift them out of their soft reliance on “feeling,” they are failures.
+In the end, unless they obtain enough mental and moral hardiness to lift them out of their soft reliance on “feeling,” they are failures.

 How does all this relate to Six Sigma?
-Seems flabby is much like muda and causes significant reduction in our physical and emotional efficiency.
+Seems flabby is much like muda and causes a significant reduction in our physical and emotional efficiency.
 How big is your log?
 Mine is shrinking, I hope.

 By the way, Michael thanks for the new BB LSS certification process you mentioned in your recent column on April 4, 2008.
 I now have a certificate on my wall too!
-Just like the straw man in the Wizard of Oz.
+Just like the straw man in The Wizard of Oz.
 How transformational!

 [i] Ford, Henry, My Life and Work, The Project Gutenberg: Release Date: January, 2005-EBook #7213, Produced by Marvin Hodges, Tom Allen, Eric Eldred, Charles Franks and the DP Team, http://www.gutenberg.org/etext/7213